 Undergraduate Fellowship Program at CVI

-The American Heart Association Summer Undergraduate Fellowship Program at Penn CVI allows undergraduates, including those who are underrepresented in medicine or from smaller institutions without extensive research programs, to gain exposure to state-of-the-art cardiovascular research.
-The types of research include, but are not limited to: cardiovascular molecular and cellular biology; physiology; vascular biology; genetics; metabolism; clinical research; and implementation science.
+The American Heart Association Summer Undergraduate Fellowship Program at Penn Cardiovascular Institute allows undergraduates, including those who are underrepresented in medicine or from smaller institutions without extensive research programs, to gain exposure to state-of-the-art cardiovascular research.
+Prior research experience is not required.
+The types of research at CVI include, but are not limited to: cardiovascular molecular and cellular biology; physiology; vascular biology; genetics; metabolism; clinical research; and implementation science.
 This immersive 10-week program offers students hands-on experience in laboratories with faculty mentors who are members of CVI.
 In addition, undergraduate interns will have the opportunity to participate in seminar series, networking, and an end-of-summer symposium.
 This internship is ideal for students who are interested in pursuing advanced biomedical degrees to have a research-focused experience in cardiovascular science.
+Download our program flyer!

 Summer Program Dates